louishuster/poetry/quiche.md

 But,
 For benedictine eggs we will grovel,
 For truffles we will go ham,
-For that white wale caviar we will literally kill.
+For that white whale caviar we will literally kill.
 And for why?
 A bit of thick yellow emulsion over an unfertilized embryo?
 A chunk of musky rot from the ground?